rainchen/bitbucket-cli/README.md

     Switched to a new branch 'MyProject-1234-docs-fix-typos-in-readme'
     ```

-    Keeping the begging "MyProject-1234" unchanged because Jira will use it reference to Bitbucket.
+    Keeping the begging "MyProject-1234" unchanged because `Jira` will use it to reference to Bitbucket.

 * `bitbucket-push-current-branch`